JDRanpariya/auto_fill_jain_feedbackform/README.md

-# Autofills Jain University feedback forms
+# Autofills Boring feedback forms given by Jain University with score of 5

 1. Clone it
 2. Open chrome://extentions